KittyJutsu/Just-Another-s-GTA-ONLINE-PVP-Macros-/README.md

 # quickmacrogta5
 Based off MacMailler's QuickMacro
-Made by Just_Another for GTAO 1.48
+Made by Just_Another for GTAO 1.48 for UnknownCheats
 -----